alphagw/vaet/README.md

-# aenett
+# vaet
-aenet package  tools .
+vaet package tools .

 This tools used to connect aenet and VASP.